Alpine vegetation of Tasmania: Temperature

 The decline in air temperature with increasing altitude is a well documented phenomenon due to the simultaneous drop in atmospheric pressure and air density.
-Temperature influences most phases of a plant's life cycle such as vegetative growth, seed germination germination, seedling emergence and survival, pollinator visits and seed production.
+Temperature influences most phases of a plant's life cycle such as vegetative growth, seed germination, seedling emergence and survival, pollinator visits and seed production.

 Leaf temperature and air temperature can be very differential and is regarded as the underlying cause of plant dwarfism in alpine regions.
 Plant leaf temperatures will generally be warmer than air temperatures by day but cooler at night.
 The greatest differential occurs during spring when solar radiation is high but air temperature is low.
 Such differentials place the plant under considerable water stress.

 In Tasmania the variation in temperature between day and night can be highly significant.
 For example, a summer day on the Central Plateau could be above 30 °C followed by a night temperature of 0 °C. This differential is less substantial closer to the ground.
 Additionally, soil temperature is much less variable and at a shallow depth of 5–10 cm, day/night temperatures will be more or less constant.